aiya000/hs-throwable-exceptions/README.md

 - - -

-Several exception is defined by default :smile:
+Several exceptions are defined by default :smile:

 For example, [IOException](https://hackage.haskell.org/package/base-4.9.1.0/docs/Control-Exception.html#t:IOException)'s value constructor is not given :cry:
 But you can use `Control.Exception.Throwable.IOException'` instead :dog: